Behaviour Management Guidelines for TEFL Teachers

 With younger students: teach them “ears, eyes, brain” (look, listen, think).
 Practice repeatedly.
 Only begin when there is silence and attention.

-With older students: emphasize manners and respect at all times.
+With older students: emphasise manners and respect at all times.